Wilko Risser

-Wilko Rudi Risser (born 11 August 1982, in Windhoek) is a Namibian-German footballer who plays for Chippa United in the South African Premier Soccer League.
+Wilko Rudi Risser (born 11 August 1982, in Windhoek) is a Namibian footballer who plays for Chippa United in the South African Premier Soccer League.

 Club career

 Wilko Risser began his career with Ramblers Windhoek to kick-start his football career and played for until 2003.
 For 2003/04 season he moved to Germany to SpVgg EGC Wirges.
 Since he could not prevail there, he moved to another German FV Engers in the 2004/05 season.
 Once there, but he was not a regular player, he left FV Engers in 2006 and moved to SG Eintracht Lahnstein, where in the 2006/07 season, he scored 20 goals before switching to FC Schalke 04 II.
 That he left after the 2007/08 season again.
 On 5 August 2008 he signed with the regional division club SV Eintracht Trier 05 a new contract.
 For 2010/11 season he was awarded a new contract in Trier and moved to SV Elversberg 07, when his contract was not extended.

 After several months without a club he signed in early December 2011 a contract with the Floriana in Malta but left the club after making one appearance on his debut for Floriana after coming on as a substitute for Ryan Darmanin in a 0–0 draw on 3 December 2011.